 - Open the ice maker and remove the water filter.
 Hold it over your kitchen sink and run some hot water all over it.
 This will help in breaking down any tough dirt that might have gotten stuck.
 You can even opt to use a bottle brush for scrubbing.

 - You then put it back into your refrigerator and allow it to run several cycles without any load.

 - At times it might be necessary for you to call one of our technicians over to replace it for you.
 We’ll do a full diagnosis just to make sure that your refrigerator is running as it should.

-You must know that for your ice-maker to effectively produce ice, you’ll need temperatures in the freezer to range in between 0 to 5 degrees Fareignheight.
-Sometimes, these conditions might be disrupted by a faulty circuit responsible for setting and maintaining this temperature.
+You must know that for your ice maker to effectively produce ice, you’ll need a freezer temperature in the range between 0 to 5 degrees Fahrenheit.
+Sometimes, these conditions might be disrupted by a faulty circuit responsible for setting and maintaining your freezer temperature.

 Here’s what to do:-

 - As tempting and natural as it might feel, please stop opening the freezer every 5 minutes checking if ice cubes have been formed.
-This habit greatly affects the freezer’s internal temperatures.
+This habit greatly affects internal freezer temperatures.

 - To further improve ice production, set your freezer to about -2 degrees Fareignheight.

 - Inspect the back of the refrigerator for lint, dust, or dirt build-up.
 This can limit the exchange of heat.

 Your freezer needs your support if it is going to function as it should.
 Stocking very little to no food will interfere with your freezer’s functioning.
 Now, this doesn’t mean that you should pile up three months worth of shopping as this might again lead to overstocking.